Lantty623/pie_ythons/README.md

 Troubleshooting: \
 -- Make sure you have internet connection
 -- If you have no step data showing up in Animal Stepper, make sure you have another fitness app that is reading in footstep data for you \
-&nbsp;&nbsp;&nbsp;&nbsp;-- Animal Stepper will not record your footsteps by itself, but instead requires another app that will record your footsteps and upload data to &nbsp;&nbsp;&nbsp;&nbsp;&nbspHealth Connect
+&nbsp;&nbsp;&nbsp;&nbsp;-- Animal Stepper will not record your footsteps by itself, but instead requires another app that will record your footsteps and upload data to &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Health Connect